 Why beard dandruff!
 Why!

-So we get a little dramatic about beard dandruff.
-Stop judging.
-This is a serious problem, and all men have to come together to solve it.
+So we get a little dramatic about beard dandruff and beard grooming.
+Stop judging; this is a serious problem, and all men have to come together to solve it.
 Otherwise, there is no future.

 Beard dandruff is the same as any other dandruff.
 Most of the time, the problem is located on the scalp, but if you can sport a beard, that part of your body can get dandruff too.
 In the most basic sense, dandruff is just flakes of skin.
 Sometimes, those flakes can be discolored (red if you irritation going on).
 Most of the time, the flakes will be a light color (lighter than your typical skin tone).

 The flakes tend to be pretty small.
 It's easy to mistake them for anything other than skin when you first notice them in your beard.
 But, if you pay attention (and especially if you notice that they keep appearing), then you can recognize dandruff for what it is.

 Again, beard dandruff is the same as any other dandruff, except in its location.
 In general, flaky skin cells occur when they die at a faster-than-normal rate.
 A bad sunburn is a classic example.
 You let the sun bake you, and your skin peels.